af/envalid/README.md

 env.isDev           // true if NODE_ENV === 'development'
 ```

+For an example you can play with, clone this repo and see the `example/` directory.

 ## Validator types

-Node's process.env only stores strings, but sometimes you will want to retrieve other data
+Node's `process.env` only stores strings, but sometimes you want to retrieve other types
-(eg. a boolean or a number), or validate that an env var is in a specific format (JSON,
+(booleans, numbers), or validate that an env var is in a specific format (JSON,
 url, email address).
 To these ends, the following validation functions are available:

 * `str()` - Passes string values through, will ensure an value is present unless a